apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>name references volumeClaimTemplate name from cluster components.</p>
+<p>A reference to the volumeClaimTemplate name from the cluster components.</p>
 </td>
 </tr>
 </tbody>